Anne-Marie Fortier supervises 6 postgraduate research students. If these students have produced research profiles, these are listed below:

 Muzeyyen Pandir - Orientalism in the European Union: A Critical Analysis of EU narratives on the EU, Europe and Turkey

-Lewis Turner Passing and crossing; an ethnography of gender transitions
+Lewis Turner Passing and crossing; an ethnography of gender transition

 Project: Funded Project › Research